Effortless estimation of basins of attraction: Introduction

 There are several approaches to construct an approximation of the basins.
 A brute force method, consisting in evolving initial conditions for long transient and then comparing the last $N$ points of the trajectory, may work well for fixed point attractors.
 But for anything else it will fail due to the many practical drawbacks regarding, e.g., the variability of integration time-stepping and sampling of non-fixed-point attractors.
 An alternative is to compare the Lyapunov spectrum of each orbit~\cite{Freire2008} to classify the attractors.
 The benefit is a simpler comparison between orbits, but it is at the cost of a precise computation of the Lyapunov exponents.
 Besides, we cannot be sure of the uniqueness of the spectrum for different orbits.
 For example two symmetric attractors can posses the same spectrum.
 A third approach relies on recursive subdivision of the state space with quad trees structures~\cite{saupe1987efficient}, that has been useful in estimating basin boundaries of Julia and Mandelbrot sets.
 However, due to the memory requirement of the quad tree structure, this method is inefficient when the boundary occupies a large portion of the state space or when the state space is higher dimensional.
 It is unsuitable for generic dynamical systems.

 In this article we solve the problem of the computation of the basins by utilizing the only property of an attractor that is always guaranteed to identify it uniquely: its location in the state space.
 Our approach is inspired by a method described by Nusse \& Yorke in Ref. \onlinecite[Chap.
 7]{nusse1997dynamics}.
 Our algorithm relies on the Poincar\'e recurrence theorem, which states that a trajectory on an attracting set will sooner or later visit the same regions of the state space.
-The algorithm first locates the attractors by searching for recurrences on a discretized state space.
+The algorithm first locates the attractors by searching for recurrences on a discretized state space grid.
 The second step is to match initial conditions with attractors, which can be done efficiently both during and after the attractors have been located and labeled.
-These tasks are executed with a transformation of the dynamical system into a finite state machine.
+These tasks are executed by pairing the dynamical system with a finite state machine.

 We have implemented the algorithm on top of the DynamicalSystems.jl software library \cite{datseris2018dynamicalsystems}, written entirely in the Julia programming language.
 The algorithm implementation is user-friendly, requiring $\sim$10 lines of input code (these include actually defining the dynamical system).